Cosmological gravitational particle production and its implications for cosmological relics: FLRW spacetime

 \section{FLRW spacetime}

 This appendix summarizes key relations that arise frequently in the FLRW spacetime.
-We provide expressions using both coordinate time $t$ and conformal time $\eta$ so that the reader can move between these two conventions.
-We only consider the spatially flat FLRW spacetime ($\mathrm{k}=0$).
+We provide expressions using both coordinate time $t$ and conformal time $\eta$ so that one can move between these two conventions.
+We consider only the spatially flat FLRW spacetime ($\mathrm{k}=0$).